mhurk/marathon/README.md

 _Future improvement / to-do list_
 - combine half and full marathon (same graph or seperate?
 Depending on course overlap).
 Where are the overlap areas for Eindhoven 2024?
+- Show number of runners crossing the finish line as function of time.
 - Wave starts not on one moment but n per secnond (does this matter a lot?).
 - Correct number of runners per wave (currently the same).
 - Correct distribution of end times (mean pace).